PROPEL Launches 'PROPEL Learn' App for HBCU Students

 "We're delighted to support PROPEL Learn by developing courses that harness the power of technology coupled with world-class instruction to expand skills students need for jobs of the future," said Lisa Jackson, Apple's vice president of Environment, Policy and Social Initiatives.
 "This new app will help prepare learners for opportunities across key industries, all of which will benefit from the critical perspectives HBCU graduates and the next generation of Black leaders have to offer."

 Free to students, registration is now open for PROPEL Learn courses that are set to begin on September 11.
 Among the offerings are courses that PROPEL developed in collaboration with founding partner Apple covering arts & entertainment, AIML, and coding with Swift.
 A professional development course titled 'Discovering Your Professional Superpowers,' developed in partnership with The Walt Disney Company, will also be available.
-Additionally, all registered HBCU students on the app will have access to professional development content from Southern Company, one of PROPEL's founding partners.
+Additionally, all registered HBCU students on the app will have access to learnings focused on the energy industry, provided by Southern Company, one of PROPEL's founding partners.

+"The launch of the PROPEL Center's virtual community signals another milestone in the commitment to create an innovation hub for technology and learning for HBCU students," said Chris Womack, president and CEO of Southern Company.
+"The online community establishes a new avenue for PROPEL and partners like Southern Company to amplify HBCUs and cultivate opportunities and accelerated learning experiences for students outside of the classroom.
+It also strengthens our company's continuous efforts to support the next generation of diverse innovators and leaders."

 This summer, PROPEL conducted a pilot of the app to garner student input and feedback.
 Student responses have been positive.
 An Xavier University student among the cohort of learners enrolled in the 'Discovering Your Professional Superpowers' course said "I increased my awareness of networking, professionalism, and learning to adapt to new workspaces while preserving my individuality.
 I am grateful the PROPEL Learn app offered asynchronous courses and weekly check-ins for the students who could participate."